For getting things done!

 Once I received this headset for free when I bought a Sony smartphone.
 I find it comfortable to wear for long periods of time.
 I did try the Bose quiet comfort series, but active noise cancellation makes me nauseous. - Tweakers

 - iPhone 8

 After my iPhone SE, which was my first iPhone, I was hooked on IOS and really like my iPhone 8.
 I like my phone to be small, so I didn't go for the iPhone X. Together with a wireless charging pad from Mophie, it was a great upgrade. - Apple

 I use my iPad for browsing the web on the couch.
-My older iPad 2, was simply getting too slow for that. - Apple
+I really love the display of this iPad compared to the 9.7" iPad 2017 model I had previously - Apple

 - Kindle Oasis